 - Obstructions on a footpath road or any other hazards that can cause trips.

-Though the above list is not exhaustive, it gives you a good idea of the kind of accidents and injuries you should make a public liability claim against. therefore, if you have experienced any of the above or something similar, should contact a personal injury lawyer to start the claim process.
+Though the above list is not exhaustive, it gives you a good idea of the kind of accidents and injuries you should make a public liability claim against.

 What If The Property Or Public Area Owner Does Not Have Public Liability Insurance?